 Personal electronic devices may not be used by students inside the school during school hours.
+Each middle school homeroom will have their own designated "phone tree."
+Students must place their device in the classroom phone tree at the beginning of school with the phone turned off.
+The phone will remain there until the end of the day, at which time it may be retrieved and turned back on.
+Additionally, watches equipped with cellular data must have the cellular feature turned off during school hours.
 Students may use their device OUTSIDE the building while waiting in the carpool line and under the supervision of HPCS staff in order to communicate with parents who may need to make last minute carpool arrangements with their children.